 The final characteristics which Sheers inherits from his father are two opposing ideas.
 His ‘affection for the order of maps’ and ‘chaos of bad weather’ are juxtaposed against each other.
 The rigidity of ‘order’ is typically Welsh, reflecting the character of Sheers’ father which is further explored later in the anthology.
 Particularly within ‘Farther’ and ‘Trees’, the character of the father is explored.

-Here Sheers explores the characteristics which he gained from his mother.
-The focus on the more emotional, mental characteristics, contrasted against the more physical presentation of his father, suggest the difference between men and women.
+In the second stanza of ‘Inheritance,’ Sheers explores the characteristics he gained from his mother.
+The focus on the more emotional, mental characteristics, contrasted against the more physical presence of his father, suggests the difference between men and women.
 Where his father gave him physical attributes and his Welsh heritage, Sheers’ mother is about his ‘sensitivity’, and enjoying the ‘quite moments’.

-This contrast of the two parents opens a dialogue about the differences between the sexes within Inheritance.
-The man is masculine, focusing on the outdoors, ancient Welsh tradition and physicality.
-The female is feminised, focusing on the emotional side of Sheers’ character.
+This contrast of the two parents opens a dialogue about the differences between the sexes within ‘Inheritance’.
+The man is masculine, focusing on the outdoors, ancient Welsh tradition, and physicality.
+The female is feminized, focusing on the emotional side of Sheers’ character.

 The stability of this stanza, with the rhymed ‘stable’ and ‘fable’ housing the ‘quiet moments beside a wet horse’ create an incredibly tranquil image.
 The peaceful image of listening to the rain next to a horse presents the idea of being connected to rural life, one that extends from Sheers’ Welsh heritage.
 This image of a ‘horse’ also calls back to the preceding poem, The Farrier.